 We divided our recommendations into three time horizons: First, short run, those we think can be implemented immediately with little additional resources or new data collection initiatives.
 These center on changing the current CPI computation, primarily to make it more current, and second, on computing an annually updated and subsequently revised cost of living index.
 Second, the intermediate run, which incorporates reforms that are feasible in the current state of the arts, but would require new data collection, reorganization of activities, and/or changes in the detail of the various subindexes produced by the CPI.
 And third, longer run recommendations, emphasizing topics in areas that need additional research and attention.
 The timely monthly index should continue to be called the CPI and should move toward a cost of living concept by adopting a "superlative" index formula for account for changing market baskets, abandoning the pretense of sustaining the Laspeyres formula.
 To accommodate the delay in obtaining information on quantities needed to combine the price changes of items in the lowest groupings, BLS should move away from the assumption that consumers do not respond at all to price changes in close substitutes.
-Thus, BLS should move to a "trailing Tornquist" index (weighted geometric mean of price relatives), at the stratum and ELI level, and also, concurrently, to geometric means of price relatives at the elementary aggregation level.
+Thus, BLS should move to a "trailing Tornquist" index (weighted geo-metric mean of price relatives), at the stratum and ELI level, and also, concurrently, to geometric means of price relatives at the elementary aggregation level.

 These moves would alleviate the problem of the growing irrelevancy of market baskets based on decade-old consumption patterns, reduce significantly the substitution and formula bias, and facilitate the speedier introduction of new goods and services into the index a.
-Because of the lag in collecting up to date information on consumer spending patterns, the weights will have to be based on a trailing two- or three-year average of past expenditures, e.g. 1993-4 weights for the 1996 price changes.
+Because of the lag in collecting up-to-date information on consumer spending patterns, the weights will have to be based on a trailing two- or three-year c.
+Wherever possible, scanner data and other "outside" data should be used both to reduce the cost of data collection and (primarily) to expand the assortment of goods and services priced concurrently, to provide current item weights, and to introduce new items as quickly as they enter the market.
+Whether this will result in a net reduction in the cost of data collection is an open question.

 They should be changed every year.
 This implies that b.
-The BLS should organize itself for "permanent" rather than decadal revisions in the CPI.
+The BLS should organize itself for "permanent" rather than decadal revi-sions in the CPI.
 Both the weights and the priced commodity and services assortment need more frequent updating.
-Also, c.
-Wherever possible, scanner data and other "outside" data should be used both to reduce the cost of data collection and (primarily) to expand the assortment of goods and services priced concurrently, to provide current item weights, and to introduce new items as quickly as they enter the market.
-Whether this will result in a net reduction in the cost of data collection is an open question.

-d.
+Also, d.
 As subsequent data become available, the weights are updated, and new goods are introduced and their history extended backward, the information in-corporated in the published CPI should undergo retroactive revision, as far back as the new information warrants, in the form of a new annual COL index, using a compatible "superlative-index" formula.
 This "revised" COL index would be published annually, with a lag of a year or two, and would be subject to additional revisions after new information emerges and new methodology is intro-duced.
 The published versions of this index need never be "final".